-The good news is that just as our self-image can be refined and improved all the time, there are a number of steps that will teach you to how to boost self-esteem.
+The good news is that just as our self-image can be refined and improved all the time, there are several steps that will teach you how to boost self-esteem.

 Signs of low self-esteem

-Low self-esteem can manifest itself in a number of ways, but it revolves around how you talk to yourself.
+Low self-esteem can manifest itself in several ways, but it revolves around how you talk to yourself.
 Some symptoms of low self-esteem may be obvious to everyone around you while others are more subtle.
 Look out for the following symptoms as you go about learning how to build self-esteem and confidence:

 - Being overly critical of yourself